 This assessment item includes two online quizzes: Quiz 1 and Quiz 2.
 The quizzes consist of a series of questions (e.g., multiple-choice, short answers).
-Questions will be drawn from topics in Weeks 1-5 (Quiz 1) and Weeks 6-9 (Quiz 2).
+Questions will be drawn from topics in Weeks 1 to 5 (Quiz 1) and Weeks 6 to 9 (Quiz 2).
 Complete these Moodle online quizzes by the due date.
 The quizzes automatically close if you have not submitted your attempt at a quiz by the due date/time.
 The quizzes will be finalised (automatically submitted) at the due date/time.
-Before the due date, you need to submit each attempt on the guiz to check the result.
+Before the due date.
+You need to submit each attempt of the quiz to check the results.

-You are allowed to attempt the quizzes as many times as you want before the due date, however, your last submission for each quiz will be assessed as the final result.
+You are allowed to attempt the quizzes as many times as you want before the due date.
+However, your last submission for each quiz will be assessed as the final result.

-Please ensure that you record details of your submission (e.g., the received result, as well as the date and time of your submission by taking a screenshot) in case there are some problems with your submission to the Moodle system.
-Please note that the questions are selected randomly from a pool, so you are unlikely to be asked the same questions each time you attempt the quizzes.
+Please ensure that you record the details of your submission (e.g., the received result, as well as the date and time of your submission by taking a screenshot) in case there are any problems with your submission to the Moodle system.
+Please note that the questions are selected randomly from a question pool, so you are unlikely to be asked the same questions each time you attempt the quizzes.
 You will not be able to see your detailed feedback on the results until the quiz has closed.
 To attempt and submit the quiz your computer must be connected to the Internet, although it is possible to save and resume the quiz at a later point in time.

-Extensions are not possible for quizzes because the answers will be released after the due date.
-If you miss attempting the quizzes, you cannot do it later.
+Extensions are not possible for quizzes because the answers will be released after the due date of the Quiz.
+If you miss attempting the quizzes, you cannot do them later.